Billing Items

 - For pay-per-use ESA incremental services (billed by traffic and number of requests), the minimum billing cycle is 5 minutes.
 For example, if a domain name is added to ESA at 10:03, the domain name is charged by CDN before 10:05, and the domain name is charged by ESA from 10:05 to 24:00.

-- The traffic volume displayed on the statistical analysis page is calculated based on application-layer logs.
-The actually network traffic (TCP/IP packet header traffic and TCP retransmission traffic) is 7% to 15% higher than the traffic volume displayed.
-So, you will find the billed traffic is 10% higher than the statistical traffic.
+- The traffic volume presented on the statistical analysis page is derived from application-layer logs.
+The actual network traffic, which includes overhead such as TCP/IP packet headers and TCP retransmissions, is typically 7% to 15% higher than the volume displayed.
+Consequently, the billed traffic volume is generally around 10% higher than the volume shown on the statistical analysis page.

 Impacts of Expiration